-Despite a Snowy March 2013 a "Tournament Snowstorm" appears to not be in the cards this year.
+Despite a Snowy March 2013 a "Tournament Snowstorm" was not in the cards.
 The last time there was a "Tournament Snowstorm" was in 2011 when 4.5 inches fell from March 22-23.
 In 2012 it was just the opposite with high temperatures in the Twin Cities in the 60's and 70's.
 The previous years before 2011 there was a "Tournament Snowstorm" was in 2005 and 1975.

 There's been a long-standing myth of the "Tournament Snowstorm."
 The myth goes that the Twin Cities will get a big snowstorm during tournament time.
 In particular, during the State High School Boys Basketball Tournament.
 This myth has been around for many years.
 In 1975, Bruce Watson notes in his book: WCCO Weather Almanac 1975 that "The State Basketball Tournament Storm" is no myth.
 We simply get a lot of storms around the equinox, the general time of the tournament."
 Indeed, in the 25 years before 1975 there were several large snowstorms that occurred around the basketball tournament.
 Some of the most memorable were: 13.7 inches on March 22, 1952 and 11.4 inches were on March 23, 1966.
 It was storms like these that perpetuated the myth.